About NON:op Open Opera Works

 In 2017, NON:op began producing issue-oriented programs and diversifying its artist and audience base—partnering with Intuit: The Center for Intuitive and Outsider Art, Bodies of Work: A Network of Disability Art and Culture (BOW), and middle brow beer (donates 50% of profits to social causes).
 NON:op’s 2017-2018 season included COMING TOGETHER, a concert of four historical pieces with a documentary film and panel discussion on immigration, and ON THE CUSP, a panel discussion on disability representation in the arts and program featuring four theatre works from the historical avant-garde with performances by artists with and without disabilities.
 Beginning in 2019 NON:op has been dedicated to socially relevant programming with un/becoming: a pygmalion story, a staged performance that challenges the Pygmalion myth of what it means to be a woman; the installation Blood Lines: remembering the 1919 Chicago race riot; the HPSCHD@50: Every Neighborhood Is a Universe festival in 2020, and Viral Silence: community portraits in response to COVID-19.

-In 2020 NON:op shifted our public programming to a virtual and participatory model and created an online newsletter and platform, NON:onLINE.
-We refocused our mission and vision around facilitating radical access, experimentation, and creativity across communities while working collectively towards a more just society.
+In 2020, in the wake of the pandemic, NON:op shifted its public programming to a virtual and participatory model and created an online newsletter and platform, NON:onLINE.
+In response to the killing of George Floyd, we refocused our mission and vision around facilitating radical access, experimentation, and creativity across communities while working collectively towards a more just society.
 To that end, we reorganized our programming around three initiatives: Unheard Voices, Individual and Community Experiences, and Artist Commissioning Program.
-With a focus on artists of color and artists with disabilities, in 2021 we have commissioned five artists/teams to create new work in response to COVID-19 and to the system injustice against Black citizens.
-We are working in partnership with Northeastern Illinois University interns and community members on SAY THEIR NAMES—a project that seeks to identify and humanize Black persons killed by law enforcement in the United States since 1919—and with Roosevelt University on L’s GA : Lincoln’s Gettysburg Address—a project that commissions new responses to Sal Martirano’s L’s GA and the Gettysburg Address.
+With a focus on artists of color and artists with disabilities, we commissioned six Illinois artists/teams to work with and within their communities to create new work in response to COVID-19 and three artists of color to respond to the systemic injustice against Black citizens.
+We are working in partnership with Northeastern Illinois University interns, Northwestern University volunteers, and community members on SAY THEIR NAMES—a project that seeks to identify and humanize Black Americans killed by law enforcement in the United States since 1919—and with Roosevelt University on L’s GA : Lincoln’s Gettysburg Address—a project that commissions new responses to Sal Martirano’s L’s GA and Lincoln’s Gettysburg Address.
+During the pandemic we adapted Aural Architecture, our partnership with Open House Chicago, and Hear Below: Listening to Chicago Underground, our Chicago Pedway soundwalk partnership with Midwest Society for Acoustic Ecology, to respond to Covid-19 precautions.